-To future athletic coaching students, Harvath says to find literature of interest.
-Although reading up on the status of the field is important, Harvath also stressed the use of practical experience on the sidelines and in the weight rooms.
+Harvath's advice for future athletic coaching students is to find literature of interest.
+Although reading up on the status of the field is important, Harvath also stressed the use of practical experience on the sidelines and in weight rooms.

 “Whatever your passion is in this field, find supplemental reading material and learn as much as you can,” Harvath said.
-“Most important however, is to get as much practical application of your passion as possible.
+“Most importantly, however, get as much practical application of your passion as possible.
 There is no greater learning tool than applying all of the insight you are gathering.”

 Although practical application is crucial, Harvath went a step further and credited writing plans down to improve and hone in on training aspects.

 “Don't forget to document and track everything you do,” Harvath said.
-“Coaching is a science- you have ideas and theories that might work and you develop a strategy of how to implement these ideas and theories.
+“Coaching is a science.
+You have ideas and theories that might work and you develop a strategy of how to implement them.
 The only way you know if it is going to work or not is based off experimentation.

-“So, when it is successful you want to have the formula/ process documented so it can be enhanced and repeated,” Harvath said.
+“So, when it is successful you want to have the formula/process documented so it can be enhanced and repeated,” he said.